Dasarro/AI-Genetic-Algorithm/readme.md

 |5%|3436|8376|5709|1968|100%|
 |0%|3480|10348|6001|1920|100%|

 It seems that both types are valuable and **60% of reroll mutation with 40% of shift mutation works the best**.
-Shift mutation can only preserve or reduce number of segments in the path, so use of reroll to introduce new segments or for a chance of simplification is for sure reasonable.
+Shift mutation can only preserve or reduce the number of segments in the path, so use of reroll to introduce new segments or for a chance of simplification is for sure reasonable.
 Now we can determine the chance of a given specimen to mutate, that leads to the best results.

 ### Mutation probability
 |Mutation prob.|Best|Worst|Average|Standard deviation|Survivability|